harveynw/pept-forward-model/apps/README.md

 ### /apps
 <hr>
 Collection of miscellaneous streamlit apps for visualising the PEPT problem.
+These were primarily focused on helping to develop the Poisson likelihood inversion algorithm.

 ##### To run: